Wurst-Imperium/WurstClient.net/_wiki/Mods/AutoBuild.md

 ## Overview
 AutoBuild allows you to build things instantly and automatically.
 It works in all four directions (north, south, east and west) and can bypass NoCheat+.

 The templates are saved as JSON files in `%appdata%/.minecraft/wurst/autobuild`.
-You can make your own templates and save them there, edit the existing ones, or [download some pre-made templates](/downloads/autobuild/) from the Wurst Client website.
+You can make your own templates and save them there, or edit the existing ones.

 ## Usage
 AutoBuild can be used to quickly and easily make a giant mess or to actually build something fancy much more easily.